 Players have to be motivated to work with the ball at home as much as they can.

 Some days it might only be 10 minutes which can equal 500 touches, but some days they will spend hours with the ball.

 At the end of the day, week and year they are getting thousands of touches to improve their skills and confidence on the ball.

 Players lose the ball because of skill not speed

 If you watch a soccer game at any level 90% of the time they lose the ball because their touch is not good enough, or they get nervous and can’t deal with the pressure.
 Very seldom is it because they were not fast enough or strong enough.

-Getting lots of touches on the ball
+Getting lots of touches to improve ball mastery